 Add the batter to the crust and it’s time to bake it!

-I know water bath can seem like a dirty word with cheesecakes, but it really is the best way to go.
+I know water bath can seem intimidating with cheesecakes, but it really is the best way to go.
 You’re going to get a more creamy cheesecake that doesn’t crack, brown around the edges or fall in the center while it cools.
 When you put so much time into a dessert, you don’t want any of those things to happen.

 Once you have your water bath set up, pop the cheesecake in the oven.
 It should bake for a little over an hour.
 You can tell when it’s done because the edges will be set, but the center few inches will still be jiggly.
 It might not seem like it’s fully baked, but that’s ok!
 One of the other important parts of a perfect cheesecake is to let it cool gradually (and finish baking).